aakashns/firebase-redux/README.md

 import { linkStoreWithPath } from 'firebase-redux';

-// The database path we want to bind const messagePath = '/message'
+// The database path you want to bind with const messagePath = '/message'

 // Action to dispatch when the value in the database changes